piplabs/circulation-supply-api/README.md

     d.
 Get the balance of the zero address at the latest block
     e.
 Get genesis total supply from vesting plan
     f.
 Calculate the total supply = genesis total supply - totalBurntBaseFee - IPSentToZeroAddress +totalStakedToken + totalStakeReward
+3. `/estimate-supply`
+    a.
+Get the date parameter from request
+    b.
+Convert date to timestamp
+    c.
+Return error if the date is before time.now
+    d.
+Get the vested supply from vesting plan based on the number of months passed
+    e.
+Get the recent record within 12 hours
+    f.
+Calculate the estimated minted tokens based on the number of blocks passed since the recent record
+    g.
+Calculate the estimated circulating supply = vested supply - currentBurnt + estimatedMinted

 ## Notes
 1. How to estimate minted tokens: